njaldea/nil-gate/README.md

  -  async_outputs is invalid
  -  core argument is invalid
  -  input `edges::Readable<T>*` is not compatible to the expected input edge of the node

-## TODO

-- connect two edges together without creating a node
-    - this will allow easier feedback loop
-- if a sync output edge is returned with the same value, can it bypass the execution of the next node?